artemrizhov/django-mail-templated/README.rst

     except TemplateDoesNotExist:
         message.load_template('email/default.tpl')

-    # You can also set template object manually.
+    # You can also set the template object manually.
     message.template = get_template('mail_templated_test/plain.tpl')

     # Force template rendering.
-If template is not loaded on this stage then
+If template was not loaded at this stage then
     # it will be loaded automatically, so you actually don't have to call
     # `load_template()` manually.
     message.render()

-    # Get compiled subject and body as if you'd use standard Django message
+    # Get compiled subject and body as if you are using the standard Django message
     # object.
     logger.debug('Sending message with subject "{}" and body "{}"'.format( message.subject, message.body))